puccj/monopoly/README.md

 # monopoly
-Simulation to calculate where is more probable to land in Monopoly
+Simulation that throw dice and move around a Monopoly board.
+No other game dinamics involved.
+This was just made to calculate the <i>proprerties</i> where is more probable to land.
+There are two versions of the game implemented: Default and "Città d'Italia".
+They differ both in displacement of <i>properties</i> along the board and the <i>Imprevisti</i> and <i>Probabilità</i> decks.